 Getting out there and doing more than I was capable of, though, and then doing it again and exceeding the previous distance, made it clear to myself and those doubtful parts of me that I could do it.

 When I’d freak out or have a rough day of training, I’d (eventually) remember that I wasn’t even doing one mile at the start.
 For me to have done, for example, five, I had to do one, two, three and four miles.
 Similarly, when I’d go through a breakup and have to distance myself, I had to have put in some effort to get to falling off the wagon.
-Yes, it was tough, but often it was my thoughts about [the breakup] and myself, not so much the process itself.
+Yes, ending a relationship was tough, but, often, it was my thoughts about [the breakup] and myself, not so much the process itself.

-That “something new” might be running, giving up smoking, cutting back on something else, or taking up a new hobby, skill or practice, but it will challenge what you think you know about yourself.
+That “something new” might be running, giving up smoking, cutting back on something else, or taking up a new hobby, skill or practice.
+Whatever it is, it will challenge what you think you know about yourself.
 It will challenge your identity, which, incidentally, might be behind any self-sabotage.
 Taking yourself out of your comfort zone feels threatening.
 You’re doing things that don’t match the information you believe you have on file about yourself.

 Let’s say that you were No Contact from your ex for six weeks and then you broke it.
 Maybe you were having a rough day and decided to text them.
 Or, maybe you gave in and finally caved to their repeated attempts.
 And so now you’re back to No Contact and feeling bad about falling off the wagon.